chef-boneyard/infoblox-cookbook/README.md

 In all of the above cases, it will run the workflows and create records and VMs.

 As an environment presetup, You need to have the following configured before using this cookbook.

-1. A single vCenter server host
+1. A single vCenter server host.
-2. A single vNIOS VM acting as a grid master
+2. A single vNIOS VM acting as a grid master.
 3. A chef workstation setup in a VM in the network.
 4. DNS and DHCP configured/objects created in the grid master.